-- (1) Maintenance Pruning - (a) Pruning trees/shrubs for the health of the plant is permissible without a permit. - (b) No more than one-quarter of the foliage of a mature tree should be removed in any one growing season. - (c) Maintenance Pruning does not include vista pruning or crown reduction. - (d) Trees should never be rounded-over or hedged leaving a stub on the outside of a tree crown.
-Do not flush cut or leave a long stub.
+- (d) Trees should never be rounded-over or hedged leaving a stub on the outside of a tree crown.
+It is recommended to not flush cut or leave a long stub.
 Always prune at the base of a twig or branch. - (2) Vista Pruning